 Mt.
-Nebo State Park Cabin #61 is a small fieldstone and frame cabin built c.1933 by the Civilian Conservation Corps (CCC) and is one of several cabins that the CCC built on the top of Mt.
+Nebo State Park Cabin #63 is a small fieldstone and frame cabin built c.1933 by the Civilian Conservation Corps (CCC) and is one of several cabins that the CCC built on the top of Mt.
 Nebo for overnight accommodations.
-Cabin #61 has a fieldstone foundation that blends into the cabin's battered walls on the fieldstone portion of the building.
-The cabin is topped by a hipped roof covered in asphalt shingles.
-Exposed rafter tails surround the roof under the eaves.
-Windows in the cabin are a mixture of four-over-four and six-over-six double-hung windows.
-A fieldstone retaining wall and terrace with outdoor fireplace are located to the cabin's rear, and were constructed to take advantage of the cabin's sloping site.
+Cabin #63 has a fieldstone foundation and walls that are mainly covered in wood weatherboard siding.
+The cabin is topped by a gabled and hipped roof covered in asphalt shingles.
+Windows in the cabin are four-over-four double-hung windows.